kuzzleio/documentation-old/src/sdk-reference/kuzzle/logout.md

 ## Callback Response

 Returns the `Kuzzle` SDK object once the logout process is complete, either successfully or not.
-The `Kuzzle` SDK object will unset the `jwtToken` property if the user is successfully logged out.
+The `Kuzzle` SDK object will unset the `jwt` property if the user is successfully logged out.